 For example, the greyscale images in this annual report template go well with the bright blue used for visuals and key information.
 The result is a sleek, cohesive report design:

 Icons are the perfect way to visualize ideas and highlight points.
+You can use icons to emphasize specific points on a chart, or to draw attention to important text.

 You don’t have to use neutral colors or corporate blue just because everyone else is.
 Show how unique your business is by using a bright, bold color scheme in your annual report.